brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-25.md

 *deserved* comfort, and if circumstances were different she would probably be giving it to him herself right now.

 "It still doesn't feel real.
-It's just . . .
+It's just ...
 I don't know.
-I should feel scared or sad or angry . . . *something,*but I don't.
+I should feel scared or sad or angry ... *something,* but I don't.
 I can't.
 It didn't even occur to me that Draco would feel sad about Lucius.
 God, what's going to happen to Draco?"